This post may contain affiliate links. Please read our disclosure policy.

 I’ve been making this tomato gazpacho for years now.
 It’s always my solution to a no cook dinner on busy weeknights while packing in all the vegetables.
 And it’s the perfect recipe to make when you don’t want to turn on the oven in the middle of summer.

-• Cucumbers – I like to use English cucumbers because they’re seedless and don’t need to be peeled.
-Because this soup is chunky, the cucumbers add a nice cool, flavor with a crisp bite.
+• Cucumbers – English cucumbers are my favorite because they’re crisp, mild, and don’t need to be peeled.
+They add a cool crunch to the soup.

 three white bowls with gazpacho on a blue background.